boomkartoffel/potatocannon/README.md

 ## What?

 - **Potatoes**: Define individual HTTP requests and their expected behavior
-- **Cannons**: Fire one or more potatoes, optionally setting configuration that apply to all requests
+- **Cannons**: Fire one or more potatoes, optionally settings that apply to all requests
 - **Fire Modes**: Support for sequential and parallel execution
 - **Verifications**: Lambda-based assertions that are performed on request results
 - **Request/Response Support**: Works with text or binary bodies